Comparison

 Behavioral psychology has been clear on this for decades.
 Joseph Wolpe demonstrated systematic desensitization in the 1950s.
 Albert Bandura published research on self-efficacy through enactive mastery experiences.
 The clinical term is “in vivo exposure.”
 The plain language version: you have to do the thing to get over the thing.
 Reading about it, thinking about it, and simulating it are preparatory steps.
 They are not the training itself.

-The apps that demand real-world action (Coach Rizz, Simple Rizz, and some of Rejecto's challenges) are operating on that principle.
+The apps that demand real-world action (Coach Rizz, Simple Rizz, Q Rizz, Smooth, and some of Rejecto's challenges) are operating on that principle.
 The ones that keep you on your phone are operating on a different model: cognitive change first, behavioral change later.
 Both models have evidence behind them.
 The question is which one matches your actual problem.
 If your problem is that you do not understand why you are anxious, the cognitive apps will help.
 If your problem is that you understand perfectly well but still cannot make yourself walk over there, understanding is not what you are missing.
 Reps are.

 Choosing Based on Where You Are

-If social situations trigger severe anxiety that affects your daily functioning, start with Charisme or a therapist.
+If social situations trigger severe anxiety that affects your daily functioning, start with fredie or a therapist.
 CBT works.
 The clinical evidence is strong.
 Build your cognitive toolkit first and add exposure-based apps when you are ready for real-world reps.

 If you want broad social confidence training across multiple domains (professional networking, public speaking, general conversation), Junto's six-area approach and free pricing make it the logical starting point.
 See how many of the challenges push you into real interactions versus screen-based exercises.